iWinston/typeorm-plus/README.md

 };
 ```

-Now lets insert author and photo to our database:
+Now lets insert albums and photos to our database:

 ```typescript
 let connection = await createConnection(options);